Cooking Ice Cream with Liquid Nitrogen

 This rapid warming also causes the Leidenfrost Effect.
 If you were to drip some LN2 onto your skin, it would boil and float on the gas produced.
-This allows you to touch the LN2 and even reach into a bowl and quickly splash it.
+This allows you to touch the LN2.
+You can reach into a bowl and quickly splash it.
 Be warned, however, that your skin will quickly cool to the point that the liquid no longer floats and burns will occur.
-This effect has led to some to speculate that the safest way to handle LN2 is actually to handle it naked.
+This effect has led to some to speculate that the safest way to handle LN2 is to handle it naked.

 Do not store LN2 in a sealed container.
 It is always boiling and will eventually rupture the container, leading to an explosion.

-How I got startedI first got interested in liquid nitrogen after hearing a presentation on molecular gastronomy, a process where chef-scientists use all kinds of weird industrial and laboratory techniques to make unique foods.
-Around the same time I read the article in Popular Science about people who were making Liquid Nitrogen Ice Cream.
+How I got startedI first got interested in liquid nitrogen after hearing a presentation on molecular gastronomy.
+Chef-scientists use all kinds of weird industrial and laboratory techniques to make unique foods.
+Around the same time, I read the article in Popular Science about people who were making Liquid Nitrogen Ice Cream.